-Building upon this tradition and the even older Benedictine understanding of community, hospitality and the gift of discernment, St. Benet’s Hall has established the St. Benet’s Institute to provide a focus on issues of Faith, Leadership and Dialogue.
+Building upon the Benedictine understanding of community, hospitality and the gift of discernment, St. Benet’s Hall established the St. Benet’s Institute to provide a focus on issues of Faith, Leadership and Dialogue.

-The aim of the St. Benet’s Institute is to encourage better understanding and co-operation between various faith leaders, academics, policy-makers and the wider public by creating a forum for interdisciplinary dialogue, research and cross-sectoral engagement.
-St Benet’s Institute will draw on the learning and experience of these various traditions and disciplines to address some of our global human challenges and where possible provide policy recommendation and change.
+The St. Benet’s Institute aims to encourage better understanding and co-operation between various faith leaders, academics, policy-makers and the wider public by creating a forum for interdisciplinary dialogue, research and cross-sectoral engagement.
+St Benet’s Institute draws on the learning and experience of these various traditions and disciplines to address some of our global human challenges and where possible provide policy recommendation and change.

 Webinar: Re-thinking Solidarity: Solidarity, Equality and Social Justice